7db9a/homegrown-content-addressable-filesystem/README.md

 Doesn't backing up defeat the purpose of ipfs?
 No, this is a private network and if a node's hard-drive fails, you'll lose all its local ipfs files.
 Therefore, I prefer to backup each node to a single server.

+### Touch files with IPFS hash

+$ ./get-pinned.sh

+It'll put all IPFS 'files' into `pinned-files` dir.
+Note, these are empty files.
+They're simply named after the IPFS hash.

 ### Low-level usage

 Make sure your ipfs-network is up.
 If you don't remember how, see [here](https://github.com/7db9a/private-ipfs-docker).